-While both of them are avid soccer players, they did not break their bones on the field–instead they did it while playing casual sports with friends.
-Still, soccer is difficult to play with a broken fibula (Sophia), and even with a broken thumb (Chloe).
+While both of them are avid soccer players, they did not break their bones on the field—instead they did it while playing casual sports with friends.
+Still, soccer is difficult to play with a broken fibula (youngest daughter), and even with a broken thumb (middle daughter).
 I had some very sad little girls during the rest of soccer season last fall, that’s for sure!

 As a mom who is not a medical professional, it’s not easy to know whether or not an injury is something serious enough to run to the ER about.
 We are on a high-deductible insurance plan, so I’m always weighing the options.
 I don’t want to go pay a ton of money out of pocket just to find out that the injury was very minor.
 Still, the peace of mind that comes from actually knowing whether or not a bone is broken can be worth the expense.
 Especially if it is actually broken.

 Since last fall’s broken fibula and broken thumb were my 4th and 5th experiences with broken bones in my children, I had a better idea of what to do.
 But man, it’s still tough to know!
 Here are a few things I have learned along the way, and while I certainly hope we don’t have another broken bone, I will be even better prepared for it if we do.

 What To Do If You Suspect Your Child Has Broken a Bone